 Think of Jaipur, and the images of the HawaMahal, palaces and forts come to mind.
 You may be surprised to know however, that there is a lot more to the Pink City.
+See below a list of top 10 things to do in Jaipur.
 Whether you want to experience the ancient culture and heritage of the city or have a few modern adventures, go shopping, or simply gorge on the mouthwatering delicacies – Jaipur has plenty to offer visitors.
 Here we present 10 things you must not miss when you are in Jaipur:

 I have left out HawaMahal and JalMahal as ‘things to do’ because there is nothing much to do in these places; though spectacularly beautiful, they are just monuments you can see from the outside.
 The HawaMahal you will see as you drive around in the city and the JalMahal can be seen as you drive to Amer Fort.

 Hope you liked the post and the places we sugggested in this post.
 Do you have your own great things that you include in the things to do in Jaipur ? please share below in comment.

 We’re sure you can’t wait to experience Jaipur now that you know what awaits you there.
 Know more about our Rajasthan tour package, please email us at email@example.com.